Course Schedule: Agenda

 Patients expect primary care clinicians to care for skin problems.
 New techniques allow rapid assessment and treatment with less scarring.
 Although often neglected in residency training, various skin procedures can and should be daily in your practice.
 Why refer the patients out when you can diagnose and treat most of them?
 This dermatology CME course includes a dermatology training for common skin procedures, including skin anesthesia, skin biopsy techniques, cryosurgery, electrosurgery, nail procedures, dermoscopy, and coding.
 Over 1,000 actual clinical slides are used in addition to text to review treatment of lipomas, cysts, ingrown toenails, warts, skin tags, chalazions, abscesses, actinics, seborrheics, basal cell, and squamous cell cancers, malignant melanomas, and much more.

 The second day of the dermatology course reviews clinical surgical dermatologic problems in detail.
 A wealth of clinical slides of various skin lesions and procedural videos are used to reinforce the content.
-During this portion, we also demonstrate and practice dermoscopy, as used in the primary care office.
+During this portion, dermoscopy is demonstrated and practiced, as used in the primary care office.

-Additional useful material includes an interactive session on procedural coding and at the end of the course we discuss developing an implementation plan.
+Additional useful material includes an interactive session on procedural coding and at the end of the course developing an implementation plan is discussed.

 By the end of this activity, the participant should be better able to: